How to Paint With a Roller

-Painting walls and ceilings with a roller is not complicated, but it can require a certain touch to avoid roller marks, especially when using finishes like semi-gloss and eggshell.
+Painting walls and ceilings with a roller is not complicated but it can require a certain touch to avoid roller marks, especially when using finishes like semi-gloss and eggshell.
 To sidestep this problem, consider using flat latex paint for your walls and ceilings.
-The easiest, most foolproof way to get a professional looking finish is to use flat latex, instead of a shiny finish, for these surfaces.
+The easiest, most foolproof way to get a professional looking finish is to use flat latex, instead of a shiny finish for these surfaces.
 Flat latex is very forgiving and will not show marks from repeated rolling and brush touch-ups.

-If you must use a shiny finish on walls and ceilings you should always roll in complete strokes from one barrier to another, such as from a baseboard to a ceiling, without stopping.
+If you must use a shiny finish on walls and ceilings, you should always roll in complete strokes from one barrier to another, such as from a baseboard to a ceiling, without stopping.
 This will minimize the possibility of leaving roller marks.
 On ceilings and high walls this may be a problem because of the difficulty rolling complete strokes.
-So if at all possible, use flat in these situations for the best results.
+So, if at all possible use flat in these situations for the best results.

 Use a one gallon or larger paint tray.
 Stir the paint or shake the can to mix all the pigment and then fill the tray one half to 3|4 full.
 Have a brush handy and use it to clean the rim of the can.
-With the paint at a manageable level in the can you can use it as a pail and cut in the corners with the brush before rolling.
+With the paint at a manageable level in the can you can use it as a pail and cut in around corners and light fixtures with the brush before rolling.

 Work the paint into the nap by turning it repeatedly on the tray until it moves freely and leaves a smooth coat on the tray.
-With the paint evenly distributed in the roller, attach an extension pole and begin rolling, starting at one corner of the room.
+With the paint evenly distributed in the roller, attach an extension pole and begin rolling starting at one corner of the room.

 Stop a few feet out and then roll back toward the wall, filling in the missed space as you go.
-When you reach the wall go slowly to avoid bumping it with the roller.
+When you reach the wall, go slowly to avoid bumping it with the roller.
 Roll repeatedly, back and forth over the whole area several times to even out the coat and flatten any roller marks.

 Refill the roller and start a new swath of paint a few inches from the last.
-Roll a few feet farther out toward the center of the ceiling, leaving a zigzag pattern.
+Roll a few feet farther out toward the center of the ceiling leaving a zigzag pattern.

 Roll back the other way and into the first section of paint, filling the gaps as you go.
 Roll back and forth gently until the coat is smooth with no roller marks and the two sections blend together seamlessly.

-Let latex flat paint dry for an hour or more and apply a second coat, if necessary.
+Let latex flat paint dry for an hour or more and apply a second coat if necessary.
 Let eggshell, semi and high-gloss latex dry three or four hours and let alkyd or oil dry 12 to 24 hours between coats.

 Roll the walls starting a few inches away from the corner and a little down from the ceiling.
-Roll parallel with the wall corner, down to the baseboard and then back up to the ceiling, without stopping.
+Roll parallel with the wall corner, down to the baseboard and then back up to the ceiling without stopping.
 Go slowly as you reach the ceiling to avoid bumping it.
-Roll back down to the baseboard and then up again, leaving a W pattern with the paint.
+Roll back down to the baseboard and then up again leaving a W pattern with the paint.

 Stop a couple feet out from the corner and roll back the other way to fill in the missed space.
 Go slowly when you reach the corner to avoid bumping the other wall.
 Roll over the whole swath lightly and repeatedly, from floor to ceiling, to blend the coat and smooth out any roller marks.
-Work out from the corner in this way to apply a swath of paint, a couple of feet wide, from floor to ceiling.
+Work out from the corner in this way to apply a swath of paint a couple of feet wide, from floor to ceiling.

-Refill the roller and start a second swath, a few inches from the first.
-Begin a little down the wall from the ceiling and roll in complete strokes, working out a couple of feet more into the wall.
+Refill the roller and start a second swath a few inches from the first.
+Begin a little down the wall from the ceiling and roll in complete strokes working out a couple of feet more into the wall.